Python Learning Path for Professionals: The 4-Phase Plan

 Quick answer

 The Python learning path for professionals breaks into four phases: foundations (syntax and scripting), the data stack (Pandas, NumPy, SQL), AI tools at the right depth (Claude Code, ChatGPT, Codex), and real projects you ship to GitHub.
-Most working adults complete the full path in 6 to 9 months at 3 hours per week.
+Phase 3 runs in parallel with Phase 2, the rest run in order.
+The full curriculum is roughly 115 guided hours of instruction and directed practice, with independent practice on top of that.
 The single variable that decides whether you finish is consistency, not background or intelligence.

 TL;DR